 On April 4, 2023, the Company completed the acquisition of all of the outstanding securities of NSM (the "NSM Shares") that it did not already hold (the "NSM Share Acquisition").
 The NSM Share Acquisition was accomplished pursuant to exchange agreements whereby each holder of NSM Shares agreed to exchange their NSM Shares for units of EML (the "Units") on the basis of 2.04545 Units per NSM Share, with each Unit comprised of one common share and one common share purchase warrant.
-In aggregate the Company issued 6,464,113 Units to the (former) NSM Shareholders.
-Each warrant is exercisable to acquire one common share of the Company at a price of \$0.25 per share for a period of 24 months following issuance thereof.
-The expiry date of the warrants will accelerate in the event the volume weighted average trading price of the shares on the TSXV is equal to or exceeds \$0.30 per share for a period of 20 consecutive trading days (an "Acceleration Event").
+In aggregate the Company issued 6,464,113 Units to the former NSM Shareholders.
+Each warrant is exercisable to acquire one common share of the Company at a price of CAD\$0.25 per share for a period of 24 months following issuance thereof.
+The expiry date of the warrants will accelerate in the event the volume weighted average trading price of the shares on the TSXV is equal to or exceeds CAD\$0.30 per share for a period of 20 consecutive trading days (an "Acceleration Event").
 If an Acceleration Event occurs, the warrants will expire 30 days after notice of such Acceleration Event.
 Following the NSM Share Acquisition, the Company indirectly holds 100% of the outstanding NSM Shares.
-The fair value of the warrants has been estimated to be \$672,800 using the Black-Scholes option pricing model using the following assumptions: share price at the time of issuance \$0.21; risk-free interest rate of 3.55%; expected life of 2 years; dividend yield of 0%; forfeiture rate of 0% and annualized volatility of 100%.
+The fair value of the common shares was determined to be \$1,041,646 by reference to the quoted share price at the time of issuance of CAD\$0.21.
+The fair value of the warrants has been estimated to be \$500,335 using the Black-Scholes option pricing model using the following assumptions: share price at the time of issuance CAD\$0.21; risk-free interest rate of 3.55%; expected life of 2 years; dividend yield of 0%; forfeiture rate of 0% and annualized volatility of 100%.

-On June 16, 2023, the Company closed a non-brokered private placement of 10,744,680 units of the Company for gross proceeds of \$2,525,000.
+On June 16, 2023, the Company closed a non-brokered private placement of 10,744,680 units of the Company for gross proceeds of \$1,913,169 (CAD\$2,525,000).
 Each unit is comprised of one common share of the Company and one common share purchase warrant.
-Each warrant is exercisable to acquire one common share of the Company at a price of \$0.35 per share for a period of two years.
-Total share issue costs of \$165,491 were incurred in connection with the private placement.
-Using the residual method, proceeds of \$2,525,000 were attributed to common shares with \$nil was attributed to warrants.
+Each warrant is exercisable to acquire one common share of the Company at a price of CAD\$0.35 per share for a period of two years.
+Total share issue costs of \$125,391 were incurred in connection with the private placement.
+Using the residual method, proceeds of \$1,913,169 were attributed to common shares with \$nil attributed to warrants.
+Related parties of the Company purchased 5,319,150 units.

-On August 28, 2023, the Company closed a non-brokered private placement of 1,702,128 units of the Company for gross proceeds of \$400,000.
+On August 28, 2023, the Company closed a non-brokered private placement of 1,702,128 units of the Company for gross proceeds of \$292,204 (CAD\$400,000).
 Each unit is comprised of one common share of the Company and one common share purchase warrant.
-Each warrant is exercisable to acquire one common share of the Company at a price of \$0.35 per share for a period of two years and may be cashlessly exercised subject to certain conditions.
-Total share issue costs of \$78,538 were incurred in connection with the private placement.
-Using the residual method, proceeds of \$374,468 were attributed to common shares with \$25,532 attributed to warrants.
+Each warrant is exercisable to acquire one common share of the Company at a price of CAD\$0.35 per share for a period of two years and may be cashlessly exercised subject to certain conditions.
+Total share issue costs of \$57,766 were incurred in connection with the private placement.
+Using the residual method, proceeds of \$275,425 were attributed to common shares with \$18,779 attributed to warrants.